geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

 which is available in `KPP 3.5.0 <https://kpp.readthedocs.io/>`__ and later versions.
 See :cite:t:`Lin_et_al._2023` for details.

-.. option:: activate
+.. describe:: activate

-   .. option:: true

-      Integrates the chemistry mechanism using the Rosenbrock method with the adaptive auto-reduction feature.

-   .. option:: false
+   .. describe:: false

       Integrates the chemistry mechanism using the traditional Rosenbrock method.
 This is the default setting.

+   .. describe:: true

+      Integrates the chemistry mechanism using the Rosenbrock method with the adaptive auto-reduction feature.

 .. option:: use_target_threshold